Nimsters/2022.djangoday.dk/content/tickets.md

 if you want to be a member of Django Denmark, our association behind Django Day.
 All of this is with no additional costs.

-<a class="btn btn-lg btn-primary" href="https://djangodenmark.ticketbutler.io/en/e/django-day-2022/" target="_blank">Early bird ticket - DKK 500</a>
+<a class="btn btn-lg btn-primary" href="https://djangodenmark.ticketbutler.io/en/e/django-day-2022/" target="_blank">Individual ticket - DKK 750</a>

-*After March 1st, the price of a venue ticket will be DKK 750*

 ## Corporate Supporters